forderud/IconMonitor/README.md

 * Click inside the `MyWindowsApp` window body.
 * Observe that the titlebar and Windows taskbar icons are updated.
 * Observe that `IconMonitorClient` reports icon update events.

-WARNING: Work in progress project that only partially works.